 Our range of Sari Necklaces are made from the sari fabric left after the production of Kantha Sari Scarves.

-Ethical: handwork provided by marginalised women and men who are provided regular work, a living wage, safe and flexible working conditions and training.
+The exquisite handwork is provided by margianlised women and men who are provided with regular work, a living wage, safe and flexible working conditions and training.